DanielMeixner/DevOpsHack/ApplicationMonitoring/ApplicationMonitoring.md

 ## Add the task
 Add the Task.
 Find the Key in the app id in the Azure portal.
+Also create an API key you have to provide.
 Have a look at task groups to avoid recurring work when working with differnt environments.
 Also check the variables to make environment specific settings.
 ![Add release annotations task](/ApplicationMonitoring/images/ApplicationMonitoringAnnotationsTask.jpg)

 ## Create an availability test in the portal